miketruty/continuous-deployment-on-kubernetes/README.md

     kubernetes         10.35.240.1    <none>        443/TCP     9h
     ```

-We are using the [Kubernetes Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin) so that our builder nodes will be automatically launched as necessary when the Jenkins master requests them.
+This Jenkins configuration is using the [Kubernetes Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin), so that builder nodes will be automatically launched as necessary when the Jenkins master requests them.
-Upon completion of their work they will automatically be turned down and their resources added back to the clusters resource pool.
+Upon completion of the work, the builder nodes will be automatically turned down, and their resources added back to the cluster's resource pool.

 Notice that this service exposes ports `8080` and `50000` for any pods that match the `selector`.
 This will expose the Jenkins web UI and builder/agent registration ports within the Kubernetes cluster.
 Additionally the `jenkins-ui` services is exposed using a ClusterIP so that it is not accessible from outside the cluster.